 One of the earliest autographed jersey cards for Steve Young, the 2000 Upper Deck Game Jersey Autographs are hand-numbered to 175 and feature on-card signatures.
 Although this would become a staple of high-end releases, hard-signed autographs were they norm at this time before sticker autographs took over.

 While Steve Young has plenty of signed cards available, the influx of premium products has led to a strong mix of high-end Steve Young autographs.
 Brands like Five Star, Flawless, National Treasures and Museum Collection offer Steve Young cards with on-card signatures, limited print runs and nice relic pieces.
-Several appealing cards are shown below and available options on eBay can be seen by following the links.

 Adding another wrinkle for collectors, Steve Young is frequently paired with other top players on signed cards.
 The most common options include his teammates on the 49ers, but he can also be found alongside other various Hall of Fame players.
 Current options on eBay can be seen by clicking the links.

 |Making purchases through affiliate links can earn the site a commission|